reboottechrishi/CloudMeet/blogs/AWS Deep Learning : Model Training.md

 * **MiCS** (Minimize the Communication Scale) is a distributed training technique developed by Amazon that works with SageMaker's sharded data parallelism.
 It's designed to train models with over a trillion parameters by minimizing communication overhead, which is a major bottleneck in very large-scale distributed systems.
 This video provides a deep dive into how SageMaker Training Compiler works and how you can use it to improve your training performance.

+Based on a search for "AWS Deep Learning Model Training," here are 20 FAQs covering key concepts and services:

+### General Concepts
+1.  **What is deep learning model training on AWS?**
+    Deep learning model training on AWS involves using cloud services to train complex models with large datasets, often utilizing specialized hardware like GPUs.
+It's a scalable and cost-effective approach that removes the need to manage physical infrastructure.

+2.  **What is Amazon SageMaker?**
+    Amazon SageMaker is a fully managed service that helps data scientists and developers build, train, and deploy machine learning (ML) models quickly.
+It provides a comprehensive platform for the entire ML workflow.

+3.  **What are AWS Deep Learning Containers?**
+    AWS Deep Learning Containers are Docker images pre-installed with deep learning frameworks (like TensorFlow and PyTorch) and their dependencies.
+They simplify the process of deploying custom ML environments and are optimized for use with services like SageMaker and Amazon EC2.

+4.  **What's the difference between using Amazon SageMaker and Amazon EC2 for model training?**
+    Amazon SageMaker is a managed service that handles the infrastructure, scaling, and orchestration of training jobs, making it ideal for streamlining the ML workflow.
+Amazon EC2 gives you more control over the infrastructure, but requires more manual setup and management of the environment, including installing frameworks and drivers.

+5.  **How can I reduce the cost of deep learning training on AWS?**
+    You can reduce costs by using managed services like SageMaker, which automatically spins down resources after a job is complete.
+You can also use services like SageMaker HyperPod, which offers resilient infrastructure, or leverage Spot Instances during training.

+***
+### Training Workflow
+6.  **What are the typical steps in a deep learning training workflow on AWS?**
+    A typical workflow involves preparing the dataset (often stored in Amazon S3), writing a training script, configuring and running a training job (e.g., on SageMaker), and then deploying and evaluating the trained model.

+7.  **What is a training job in Amazon SageMaker?**
+    A SageMaker training job is a fully managed process that automatically provisions the necessary compute cluster, loads data, runs your training script, and then cleans up the resources when the job is done.

+8.  **How do I prepare my data for model training on AWS?**
+    Data is typically stored in a cloud storage solution like **Amazon S3**.
+In SageMaker, you can read files directly from S3.
+The training script will then download or stream the data to the compute instance.

+9.  **What is a training script?**
+    A training script is a Python file that contains the code for your model.
+It defines the model architecture, the training loop, and how to save the final model and its artifacts.

+10. **What is distributed training on AWS?**
+    Distributed training involves splitting large models and training datasets across multiple AWS GPU instances to accelerate the training process.
+SageMaker offers distributed training libraries to simplify this process.

+***
+### Key Services and Features
+11. **What is Amazon SageMaker HyperPod?**
+    SageMaker HyperPod is a purpose-built infrastructure for large-scale foundation model development.
+It provides a resilient environment that can automatically detect and recover from hardware faults, allowing for long-running training jobs without disruption.

+12. **How does SageMaker handle large datasets and models?**
+    SageMaker uses distributed training libraries to automatically split large models and datasets across multiple AWS GPU instances, optimizing the process for the underlying network and cluster topology.

+13. **Can I use my own Docker images for training on SageMaker?**
+    Yes, you can bring your own training images.
+However, AWS also provides pre-built **Deep Learning Containers** that are optimized for popular frameworks like TensorFlow and PyTorch.

+14. **What is SageMaker Pipelines?**
+    SageMaker Pipelines helps you create automated ML workflows from data preparation to model deployment.
+It takes care of managing data between steps and orchestrates the execution, helping to scale to thousands of models in production.

+15. **How does Amazon Bedrock relate to model training?**
+    Amazon Bedrock is a service for building and scaling generative AI applications.
+While it doesn't directly replace training, it's a key service for using and fine-tuning foundation models for various use cases.

+***
+### Practical Aspects
+16. **How can I track and monitor my training jobs?**
+    SageMaker automatically streams logs to Amazon CloudWatch.
+You can also use tools like TensorBoard to visualize experiments and track metrics like loss and accuracy.

+17. **What happens if a training job fails?**
+    SageMaker is designed for resiliency.
+If an instance fails, the service can decide to reboot or replace it, and then restart the training from the last saved checkpoint, so you don't lose all your progress.

+18. **How are models saved and deployed after training?**
+    The training script saves the model to a specified directory, which is then uploaded to an S3 bucket.
+From there, you can deploy the model to a SageMaker endpoint for real-time or batch inference.

+19. **Do I need to pay to use AWS Deep Learning Containers?**
+    AWS Deep Learning Containers are available at no extra charge.
+You only pay for the underlying AWS services you use, such as Amazon SageMaker, Amazon EC2, Amazon ECS, or Amazon EKS.

+20. **What is the `estimator` API in SageMaker?**
+    The `estimator` API is a key component for converting your training code into a SageMaker training job.
+It allows you to configure your dataset, compute resources, and the training algorithm you want to use.

+### Imp Link
 [Scaling to trillion-parameter model training on AWS-MiCS](https://www.amazon.science/blog/scaling-to-trillion-parameter-model-training-on-aws)
 [Build an Amazon SageMaker Model Registry approval and promotion workflow with human intervention](https://aws.amazon.com/blogs/machine-learning/build-an-amazon-sagemaker-model-registry-approval-and-promotion-workflow-with-human-intervention/)
 [TensorBoard in Amazon SageMaker AI](https://docs.aws.amazon.com/sagemaker/latest/dg/tensorboard-on-sagemaker.html)